-Drama therapy uses the role of an actor to facilitate the process of separating ourselves from the obscuring viewpoint of being too close to our own situation.
-It encourages participants to view life from various roles, try on new behaviors, and develop communication skills.
+Drama therapy uses the role of an actor to facilitate the process of separating ourselves from the obscuring viewpoint of being too close to our situation.
+It encourages participants to view life from various roles, try new behaviors, and develop communication skills.
 The intimate setting of sharing the acting experience with others in a group also works to solidify social bonds between those in recovery.

 Painting and Drawing

 Collages are a form of art therapy that can be accomplished by even the most artistically timid.
-Rather than creating a work of inner expression from scratch, participants are instructed to locate visual and tactile objects that are already existing in the world and compile them into space that communicates meaning to the individual.
+Rather than creating a work of inner expression from scratch, participants are instructed to locate visual and tactile objects already existing in the world and compile them into space that communicates meaning to the individual.
 The options for what this collage space can mean for the creator are endless.

 - Flannigan C. Improving Your Everyday Life Through Art Therapy Paint, Sculpt, or Color Your Way to Relaxation.
 Hey Sigmund.
 Published June 15, 2017.
 Accessed October 10, 2022. https://www.heysigmund.com/art-therapy/